The Specials (TV series): Web series

 The show was initially launched as a web-series on The Specials website.
 Consisting of ten 10–15 minute episodes, the first episode was released on 2 September 2009.
 Subsequent episodes were released roughly every fortnight, with the 10th and last released on 7 December 2009.

-The web series starts when the housemates are aged between 19 and 23 at the point where Megan moves into the house.
-During the course of the show, the housemates attend to their daily activities, like life skills classes, preparing meals, and working in a charity shop, as well as going on holiday, learning to surf, and competing in a Special Olympics equestrian event.
+The web series chronicles the housemates, then aged between 19 and 23, beginning when Megan moves into the house.
+Episodes depict their daily routines, including life skills classes, meal preparation, and employment at a charity shop, alongside activities such as traveling, surfing, and competing in a Special Olympics equestrian event.

 Transition to television

 The show's creators Katy Lock and Daniel May were contacted by Carolyn Strauss (executive producer of "Game of Thrones" and former president of HBO Entertainment).
 She had been introduced to the web series by D. B. Weiss (co-creator of "Game of Thrones").
 Together, and with the help of Rosie O'Donnell they brought it to executives at OWN, including Oprah Winfrey.
 OWN acquired two seasons of the show.